batra-mlp-lab/VT-F15-ECE6504-HW0/README.md

 ### Part 2: Starting homework 0

 This homework is a warm up for the rest of the course.
+As part of this homework you will:

+- Implement a Multi-Class Support Vector Machine (SVM)
+    - vectorized loss function **4 points**
+    - vectorized gradient computation **4 points**
+- Implement Softmax Regression (SR)
+    - vectorized loss function **4 points**
+    - vectorized gradient computation **4 points**
+- Implement Stochastic Gradient Descent **2 points**
+- Tune the hyper parameters using Spearmint **2 points**

-As part of this homework you will be coding two classifiers: Multi-Class Support Vector Machine (SVM) and Softmax Regression (SR).
-You will train these to classify images in the [CIFAR-10 dataset](http://www.cs.toronto.edu/~kriz/cifar.html).
+You will train the classifiers on images in the [CIFAR-10 dataset](http://www.cs.toronto.edu/~kriz/cifar.html).
 The CIFAR-10 is a toy dataset with 60000 images of size 32 X 32, belonging to 10 classes.
 You need to start with `svm.ipynb` first to implement the SVM and then go ahead with `softmax.ipynb` to implement logistic regression.

 This homework is based on [assignment 1](http://cs231n.github.io/assignment1/) of the CS231n course at Stanford.

+**TODO**

+Download the starter code [here](https://github.com/batra-mlp-lab/VT-F15-ECE6504-HW0/archive/1.0.zip).

 #### Getting the dataset